tsehnoutka-zz/ChildReports/readme.txt

 RESULTS:

 TX
-Fox@MADAN-W10 ~/workspace/ChildThread/build
-$ ./ChildThread
+Starting Server

+*****  creating report table  ******

-Process Report A
+Process Report A: Hello From Common A
-Process Report B
+Process Report B: Hello From Common B
+/nI don't know what this report: '100'  is
+It's data is: Hello From IL X
-I don't know what this: 'Y' report is
+/nI don't know what this report: '101'  is
+It's data is: Hello From IL Y
-I don't know what this: 'Z' report is
+/nI don't know what this report: '102'  is
+It's data is: Hello From IL Z
-I don't know what this: 'M' report is
+/nI don't know what this report: '103'  is
+It's data is: What is this?

 IL:
+Starting Server

+*****  creating report table  ******

-Process Report A in ILLINOIS
+Process Report A in ILLINOIS: Hello From Common A Process Report B: Hello From Common B
-Process Report B
+Process Report X: Hello From IL X
-Process Report Y
+Process Report Y: Hello From IL Y
-Process Report Z
+Process Report Z: Hello From IL Z
-I don't know what this: 'M' report is.
+/nI don't know what this report: '103'  is
+It's data is: What is this?